Turupawn/ScrollEASDemo/README.md

 ![test workflow](https://github.com/Turupawn/ScrollEASDemo/actions/workflows/test.yml/badge.svg)

-# Scroll Sepila Ethereum Attestation Service (EAS) Demo
+# Scroll Sepoila Ethereum Attestation Service (EAS) Demo

 This repo includes a foundry test and script that uses EAS deployment on Scroll Sepolia.
 You can use this repo to explore the EAS usage and also as a recommended way of implementing EAS on Foundry.